-- Note 3: Other receivables. - I. Trading in derivative instruments: None.

-- J. Business relationships and significant transactions between parent and subsidiary companies: None. - (2) Information on investees :
+- I. Trading in derivative instruments: None. - J. Business relationships and significant transactions between parent and subsidiary companies: None. - (2) Information on investees :

-The following is the information on investees for the year 2023 (excluding information on investees in Mainland China):
+The following is the information on investees for the year 2024 (excluding information on investees in Mainland China):